 Living in north-central West Virginia, it’s almost impossible to avoid a tractor-trailer on interstates 79 & 68.
 It is no secret that tractor-trailer accidents are common.
 According to the National Highway Traffic Safety Administration, 3,602 people die in large truck crashes with 67 percent of these fatalities were occupants of cars and other passenger cars.
 While statistics show that the number of deaths caused by large trucking accidents has decreased over the last thirty years, large truck accidents do still occur frequently.

-The tips below will help you keep yourself, your family, and your passengers safer while sharing the road with large trucks.
+The tips below from our West Virginia accident lawyers will help you keep yourself, your family, and your passengers safer while sharing the road with large trucks.
 Keep them in mind and make them a part of your routine driving habits every time you are out on the road.

 Large Truck and tractor-trailer accidents cause severe injuries, which can lead to loss of work and wages.
-If you or a loved one has been injured due to a large truck or tractor-trailer accident, the attorneys at Manchin Injury Law Group can help.
+If you or a loved one has been injured due to a large truck or tractor-trailer accident, the truck accident lawyers at Manchin Injury Law Group can help.
 Call us today to schedule a free consultation.